ni/semi-test-library-dotnet/docs/UserGuide/advanced/SharingPinSiteDataBetweenCodeModules.md

 ## Sharing PinSiteData Example

-The following example shows how to store a per-pin per-site measurement data for comparison in a later test step:
+The following example shows how to store per-pin per-site measurement data for comparison in a later test step:

 ``` C#
 public static void FirstCodeModule(ISemiconductorModuleContext semiconductorModuleContext, string pinName)